Luke Bell (musician): Death

 While in Tucson, Arizona, Bell disappeared on August 20, 2022, while his friend went out to eat.
-He was found dead in Tucson nine days later, not far from where he disappeared, aged 32.
+He was found dead in Tucson nine days later, not far from where he had disappeared, aged 32.
 Bell suffered from severe bipolar disorder and had recently changed medication for treatment prior to his death.

 His family released a statement a few days later confirming his bipolar disorder contributed to his death.
 However, they did not give a specific cause of his death.
 On September 18, 2022, the Pima County Medical Examiner's Office announced that Bell had died from fentanyl intoxication on August 26.